 As a result, we will need additional financing to support our continuing operations.
-Until such time that we can generate significant revenue from product sales, if ever, we expect to finance our operations through a combination of public or private equity or debt financings or other sources, which may include collaborations with third parties.
+Until such time that we can generate significant revenue from product sales, if ever, we expect to finance our operations through a combination of public, private equity, debt financings, or other sources, which may include collaborations with third parties.
 Arrangements with collaborators or others may require us to relinquish rights to certain of our technologies or product candidates.
 In addition, we may never successfully complete development of any of our product candidates, obtain adequate patent protection for our technology, obtain necessary regulatory approval for our product candidates or achieve commercial viability for any approved product candidates.
 Adequate additional financing may not be available to us on acceptable terms, or at all.
 Our failure to raise capital as and when needed would have a negative impact on our financial condition and our ability to pursue our business strategy.
 We will need to generate significant revenue to achieve profitability, and we may never do so.

-We expect that our existing cash, cash equivalents and marketable securities as of September 30, 2015 will enable us to fund our operating expenses and capital expenditure requirements for at least the next 18 months.
-See "Liquidity and Capital Resources."
+We expect that our existing cash, cash equivalents and marketable securities as of March 31, 2016, will enable us to fund our operating expenses and capital expenditure requirements for approximately the next 18 months.
+See "-Liquidity and Capital Resources."